On zero divisors and prime elements of po-semirings

 (3) The partial set $(A,\le, 0,1)$ is bounded, i.e., $1$ is the largest element and $0$ is the least element of $A$.

-\vs{3mm}We remark that condition (3) is so strong that it enables a po-semiring $A$ to be a dioid, where a semiring is called a {\it dioid} if its addition is idempotent ($ a+a=a,\,\forall a\in A$).
-Furthermore, the above defined partial order $\le$ for a po-semiring $A$ is identical with the new partial order $\le_1 $ defined by the following In other words, $(A,+,0,1)$ is a bounded join-semilattice.
+\vs{3mm}We remark that condition (3) is so strong that it forces a bounded semiring $A$ to be a dioid, where a semiring is called a {\it dioid} if its addition is idempotent ($ a+a=a,\,\forall a\in A$).
+Furthermore, the above defined partial order $\le$ for a bounded semiring $A$ is identical with the new partial order $\le_1 $ defined by the following

+In other words, a bounded semiring $(A,+,0,1)$ is a bounded join-semilattice.
 Clearly, any bounded, distributive lattice is a commutative dioid under join and meet, where $a\le b$ iff $a\wedge b=a$.
-Each bounded, distributive lattice is certainly also a po-semiring under the Definition $1.1$.
+Each bounded, distributive lattice is certainly also a bounded semiring under the Definition $1.1$.

+We also remark that a bounded semiring $A$ is a {\it bounded, locally semimodular poset, thus the chain complex of the poset $A$ is shellable}, see \cite{Bjorner} for details.